DawsonInstitute/hts-coils/README.md

 # Note: FEA dependencies (fenics-dolfinx) require Conda and cannot be installed via pip in venv
 # See "Optional: FEniCSx Installation" section below for FEA setup

-# Initialize submodules for advanced optimizations (optional)
-# This downloads the warp-bubble-optimizer submodule which contains core optimization algorithms
-# The 'S' status marker in git indicates "Submodule" - it tracks a specific commit reference
-# Files in submodules cannot be directly staged in the parent repository (use 'cd optimizer/' to commit changes)
-# Note: You may see "Using core optimization modules" message - this is normal as advanced mission/validation
-# features are not yet integrated.
-The core optimization functions (power.py) are sufficient for HTS design.
-git submodule update --init --recursive

 # Run validation tests
 python scripts/validate_environment.py
 pytest tests/ -v